 This charge is worked out by IG and applies to individual share purchases depending on how long you keep it and whether the share is in credit (its share price is up) or debt (its share price is down).
-IG make money via a spread when you buy: Lets say a share is trading on the LSE for 100 pence, then to buy that share through IG would cost you say 1 pence making your share price 101 pence.
-This is only an illustration.
-IG spreads are usually tight (the occasional share attracts a wide spread and this must be taken into consideration in good trading).
+IG make money via a spread when you buy: Let’s say a share is trading on the LSE for 100 pence, then to acquire that share through IG would cost you say one penny, making your share price 101 pence; this is only an illustration.
+IG spreads are usually tight (the occasional share attracts a widespread, a consideration in good trading).
 All trades, whether spread betting or investing carry a spread and IG is usually better than most.

 All costs, no matter how small initially, are a significant consideration over the longer term when trading.
-That is why my system has a rule of risk verses potential reward.
+That is why my system has a rule of risk versus potential reward.
 If this does not stand up, we don’t buy.

-Profit, with present legislation, on spread betting accounts is tax and capital gains free.
+Profit, with present legislation, on spread betting accounts, is tax and capital gains free.
 That is why the account is called betting rather than trading.
 Other than the spread and DFB charge there are no other costs when buying or selling.